Steam Trains Ireland

 (028) 9337 3968

-The RPSI was formed in 1964 to preserve in working order steam locomotives and other rolling ...
+The RPSI was formed in 1964 to preserve and operate steam locomotives on Irish railways.

 The Railway Preservation Society of Ireland (RPSI) was formed in 1964 to preserve in working order steam locomotives and other rolling stock built for the Irish railway system, from 1850 to the present day.